 Once a requirement has been identified it is natural to try to imagine the solution.
 The problem with this is that you are limited by what is currently known or available to you.
 By specifying outcomes rather than a solution you allow room for innovation to create new and better options.

 The standard selection questionnaire

-Procurement Policy Note 08/16 provides the standard selection questionnaire and statutory guidance on how and when to use it.
+Procurement Policy Note 08/16 provides the standard selection questionnaire, statutory guidance on how and when to use it and a list of frequently asked questions.
 The questionnaire asks suppliers to self-declare against the list of mandatory and discretionary exclusions (PDF, 92.7KB, 6 pages) set out in the Public Contract Regulations 2015.
 The standard selection questionnaire (MS Word Document, 107KB) in PPN 08/16 also provides the standard questions to help buyers decide if a supplier has the capability and capacity to carry out a contract.
 These questions are designed to give information about a supplier’s financial strength and experience in delivering the required goods and services along with other issues relevant to the contract.

 Supplier past performance

 Procurement Policy Note 04/15 sets out government policy to ensure that bidders’ past performance is taken account of in major government procurements.
 If your authority intends to buy goods or services in respect of technology, facilities management or business processing outsourcing with a total anticipated contract value of £20 million or over (excluding VAT), you must notify and engage CCS.
 You must also ensure that for these contracts the minimum standards of performance are taken into account during the selection stage.